Forbidden Road

-"Forbidden Road" is a song by English singer-songwriter Robbie Williams, released as the lead single from the soundtrack to William's biopic, Better Man (2024).
+"Forbidden Road" is a song by English singer-songwriter Robbie Williams, released as the lead single from the soundtrack to Williams' biopic, Better Man (2024).

 Music video

 An official lyric video was released on 22 November 2024.

 Chart performance

 Following the single's release, "Forbidden Road" debuted and peaked at number 20 on the UK Singles Downloads Chart, and at number 26 on the UK Singles Sales Chart.

 Accolades

 "Forbidden Road" was nominated for Best Original Song at the 82nd Golden Globe Awards.
 It was initially shortlisted for the Best Original Song at the 97th Academy Awards, but was disqualified due to the technical rules of the category on the grounds that "Forbidden Road" allegedly took the majority of "I Got a Name" by Charles Fox and Norman Gimbel and sung by Jim Croce, as the latter was not written specifically for the film.